 Rather than merely executing rule-based repetitive tasks, intelligent automation with AI empowers businesses to evolve by optimizing the way complex functions are conducted that require cognitive abilities.
 In doing so, organizations across industries gain the potential to free up their employees to work on more fulfilling initiatives, thereby exceeding their current potential.

-AI-powered process optimization is a powerful tool with a wealth of business-boosting benefits.
+An AI-powered process optimization is a powerful tool with a wealth of business-boosting benefits.
 However, concerns surrounding its reliability are a major roadblock to mainstream adoption.

-Many businesses do not trust AI automation technology to carry out human tasks in fear of uncontrollable errors when, in reality, automation technology can enhance performance and reliability by reducing possibilities for human error.
+Many businesses do not trust AI automation technology to carry out human tasks for fear of uncontrollable errors when, in reality, automation technology can enhance performance and reliability by reducing possibilities for human error.

 Humans, by their very nature, will always make mistakes.